malloydata/malloydata.github.io/src/documentation/language/sql_blocks.md

 ## Embedding Malloy queries in an SQL block ( Turducken )

 Malloy queries can be embedded in SQL blocks as well.
-When `%{` and `}%` appear inside the `"""` string of a `select:` statement, the Malloy query between the brackets is compiled and replaced with the `SELECT` statement generated from the query.
+When `%{` and `}` appear inside the `"""` string of a `select:` statement, the Malloy query between the brackets is compiled and replaced with the <code>SELECT</code> statement generated from the query.

 ```malloy
 --! {"isRunnable": true, "showAs":"sql", "size": "large", "sqlBlockName": "malloy_in_sql_query" }